bitcraze/aideck-gap8-examples/docs/img-proc-examples/face-detection.md

 This was tested on **GAP_SDK version 3.7**.
 Make sure that next to `make SDK`, you also do `make gap_tools`.

-Go to the folder: *GAP8/image_processing_examples/FaceDetection*
+> Working directory: AIdeck_examples/GAP8/image_processing_examples/FaceDetection

-To make the facedetection application
+To make the face detection application

     make clean
     make all PMSIS_OS=pulpos